Guidelines for law enforcement

 How to submit a legal request to withhold content

-If you have already submitted a request to have content reviewed for possible violations of our Terms of Service, and have received a response from Twitter indicating that the reported content does not currently violate our Terms of Service, you can submit a valid and properly scoped legal request for content to be withheld through our Legal Request Submissions site.
+If you have already submitted a request to have content reviewed for possible violations of our Terms of Service, and have received a response from Twitter indicating that the reported content does not currently violate our Terms of Service, you can submit a valid and properly scoped legal request to ask for content to be withheld through our Legal Request Submissions site.
 This is the quickest and most efficient method for submitting a request to withhold content based on local law(s).
+Please do not submit a request to withhold content if you have not first reported it for a review of possible violations of our Terms of Service.

-Twitter will promptly notify affected users about legal requests to withhold content, including a copy of the original request, unless we are prohibited from doing so.
-If you believe Twitter is prohibited from noticing the user, please state the reason in your request, including citation to relevant law (if applicable), and/or upload any documents supporting this prohibition in the "File attachments" section, if available.
-You may provide a redacted copy of your request with personal information removed for notice purposes.
+Twitter will promptly notify affected users about legal requests to withhold content, including a copy of the original request, unless we are legally prohibited from doing so.
+If you believe Twitter is prohibited from notifying the user, please state the reason in your request, including citations to relevant law (where applicable), and/or upload any documents supporting this prohibition in the "File attachments" section, if available.

-Government and law enforcement reporters may also request the withholding of content determined to be illegal in their jurisdiction by faxing your request or mailing a hard copy of your request to the contact information listed below.
-If you are based outside of the United States, please mail your request to Twitter International Company in Ireland (see “Contact Information” section below).
+Government and law enforcement reporters may also request the withholding of content determined to be illegal in their jurisdiction by mailing a hard copy of your request to the contact information listed below.
+If you are based in the European Union or the European Economic Area, please mail your request to Twitter International Unlimited Company in Ireland (see “Contact Information” section below).
+Requests submitted by mail should expect longer response times.

 Find more information on our Country Withheld Content policy here.

-Registered Twitter users can obtain a download of Tweets posted to his or her Twitter account.
+Registered Twitter users can obtain a download of their own account information, including Tweets posted to his or her Twitter account.
 Directions on how a user can request that information are available in our Help Center.

 Users may also obtain IP logs and other data directly via his or her Twitter account, as explained in our Help Center.
-If a Twitter user requires additional non-public account information about his or her Twitter account, please direct the user to send a request to Twitter via our privacy form.
-We will respond with further instructions.
+If a Twitter user has attempted, unsuccessfully, to self-download the data they seek, please direct the user to send a request to Twitter via our privacy form.

-Most issues can be resolved by having Twitter account holders submit inquires directly to us through our Help Center.
+Most issues can be resolved by having Twitter account holders submit inquiries directly to us through our Help Center.
 More information on how to report violations is available here.

-Other general inquiries from law enforcement or government officials can be submitted through our web form.
+General inquiries from law enforcement or government officials (not requesting user data or content removal) can be submitted through our web form.

 All legal requests, including preservations, requests for account information (routine and emergency), and content removal requests may be submitted via Twitter’s Legal Request Submissions site available at: t.co/lr or legalrequests.twitter.com.

-If you experience issues with our Legal Request Submissions site, you may ask for assistance through our web form.
+If you experience issues with our Legal Request Submissions site, you may ask for assistance through our web form by selecting “other inquiries” for the type of request.

 Receipt of correspondence by this means is for convenience only and does not waive any objections, including the lack of jurisdiction or proper service.